Wensber/TextTheSpire/README.md

 It does so by providing lots of windows displaying the game information and a prompt window for inputting commands.
 Descriptions of the windows and commands are provided with the help command.

-Limitations:

-TextTheSpire currently does not provide full access to the settings menu or the game patch notes.

 Requirements:

 Steam - https://steamcommunity.com/